satish-rajnale/Designs/README.md

 # Designs
  Repo of my ui designs and svg's.

 Clone this repo and use it as you please.
 If you are comfortable with it please share whatever you created with this.

 Thank you, hope it will be helpful for you.

+I will be adding more to it.